ttu/structuring-code-examples/README.md

 NOTE: To execute tests with VS Code, open each solution directory separately in VS Code.

-Each solution has the separation implemented in a different way, but each solution has separation to 3 "layers".

-1. Entrypoint (API / Command)
-2. Business logic
-3. DB/API connection

 ## 0. Separated to functions
-* For readability, move functionality to separate functions
+* For an improved readability, functionality is moved to separate functions
-* We can test functionality with patching (fails as the module has reference to Flask)
+* Functionality can be tested with patching (fails as the module has reference to Flask)

 ## 1. Separated to classes and modules
-* For readability, move functions to separate classes and modules
+* For an improved readability, functionality is moved to separate classes and modules
-  * Classes are stateless (static), so from the functional perspective classes are just modules
+  * Classes are stateless (static).
+From the functional perspective classes are just modules
 * Testing with patching

 ## 2. Separated to classes
-* Move functionality to classes
+* Functionality is moved to classes
-* Service has high coupling, as it creates all instances, so not real benefit over previous solution.
+* Service has high coupling, as it creates all instances.
+No real benefit over previous solution
-* Testign with patching.
+* Testing with patching

 ## 3. Classes with Dependency injection
-* Inject dependencies into service.
+* Dependencies are injected into service
 * No need to use base classes as Python supports duck typing.
-Makes code more understandable, if we use base classes and reduces errors.
+Base classes would increase understandability and errors would be catched on object instantiation, rather than when functions are called
+* Testing with mocking

 ## 4. DI without classes
-* Example how to use DI without classes.
+* Example how to use DI without classes
-* Understandability is reduced, but it is possible to use DI without classes.
+* Understandability is reduced, but it is possible to use DI without classes with partial application / "wrapper" functions
+* Testing with mocking

 ## 5. DI with classes and base classes
 * Example of using base class with OrderStore